seytone/Buckhill/README.md

 ## Instructions to test

 You can use Postman in order to test the API methods created for the task.
 So, just open Postman and import the Buckhill Backend-Task.postman_collection.json file located in the root folder, and run each endpoint.
-Or, just take a look at the Swagger documentation attached to the project.
+Or, just take a look at the Swagger documentation attached to the project by going to http://127.0.0.1:8000/api/documentation.

 ## Technical Specifications